walterhiggins/ScriptCraft/docs/API-Reference.md

    - url: The URL of the request.
    - method: Should be one of the standard HTTP methods, GET, POST, PUT, DELETE (defaults to GET).
-   - params: A Javascript object with name-value pairs.
+   - params: A JavaScript object with name-value pairs.
 This is for supplying parameters to the server.

  * callback: The function to be called when the Web request has completed.
 This function takes the following parameters...
    - responseCode: The numeric response code from the server.
 If the server did not respond with 200 OK then the response parameter will be undefined.